xipki/xipki/README.md

 ## Enroll/Revoke Certificate

+* EST
+  Use any EST client.

+  The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
+  It can be executed in the CLI as follows:
+  - `source xipki/client-script/est-client.script` (use argument 'help' to print the usage)

 * SCEP
-  Using any SCEP client.
+  Use any SCEP client.
 XiPKI provides also a SCEP client.

   The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
   It can be executed in the CLI as follows:
   - `source xipki/client-script/scep-client.script`

 * CMP
-  Using any CMP client.
+  Use any CMP client.
 XiPKI provides also a CMP client.

   The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
   It can be executed in the CLI as follows: